 | No landing page match | Users cannot find the featured product or story | Build collection, event or campaign pages before coverage |

-| Treating creator seeding as informal | Rights, disclosure and tracking become unclear | Use a process for gifting, follow-up, disclosure and licensing |
+| Treating creator seeding as informal | Rights, disclosure and tracking become unclear | Track gifts, provide disclosure guidance and license reuse separately |

 | Chasing the wrong publications | Reach may dilute positioning | Prioritize audience fit, editorial credibility and brand context |